 Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.
 Over half of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
-Most of the others secure employment as, for example, school teachers, civil servants, parliamentary research assistants or staff members of, or researchers at, non-governmental organisations that work on issues pertaining to religion in public life.
+Others secure employment as, for example, civil servants, lawyers, school teachers, parliamentary research assistants or staff members of, or researchers at, non-governmental organisations that work on issues pertaining to religion in public life.